jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 polices, billed to certain accounts, or issued under specific trust anchors.

+For example, if ca1.example.net has requested its customer accountable.example.com to specify their account number "230123" in each of the customer's CAA records using the (CA-defined) "account" parameter, it would look like this:

+accountable.example.com   CAA 0 issue "ca1.example.net; account=230123"

 The semantics of issuer-parameters are determined by the issuer alone.

 ##  CAA issuewild Property

-The issuewild property has the same syntax and semantics as the issue property except that issuewild properties only grant authorization to issue certificates that specify a wildcard domain name and issuewild properties take precedence over issue properties when specified.
+The issuewild property tag has the same syntax and semantics as the issue property tag except that they only grant authorization to issue certificates that specify a wildcard domain name and issuewild properties take precedence over issue properties when specified.
 Specifically: